RedisLabs/redislabs-docs/content/rc/api/how-to/enable-your-account-to-use-api.md

 1. In the **Account** tab, locate the **Cloud API Access Key**.
 1. Click **Generate**.

 The generated string is the API access key.
-You will need to include this access key, and a [secret key], when making API calls.
+You will need to include this access key, and a [secret key]({{< relref "/rc/api/how-to/create-api-keys-for-your-team#secret" >}}), when making API calls.
 Only account owners can see the access key in the account settings.

 {{< warning >}}